Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 ## Introduction

 This is a self-curated project using real world data - the "Iowa Liquor Sale".

+This project started from a big ambiguous question:

+  "How to optimize sale portfolio in Iowa for a vendor?"

-  I queried the dataset in Google Bigquery to build business recommendation to guide Jim Beam Brands how to optimize their product portfolio in Iowa.
+I queried the dataset in Google #Bigquery, and picked Jimbeam as the vendor in this project.
+By the data that is currently available, I built this mock business recommendations on how to optimize their product portfolio in Iowa.

+#### Disclaimer:

+The material and the information contained in this presentation and in any documentation attached to it are for my solely case study purpose only.
+It does not constitute an offer, true business recommendation to any person.

 ## Business Recommendation